 John F. Kennedy’s words inspired not only his generation but continue to inspire generations of people around the globe.
 How did he become a man so committed to public service?
 How does his legacy live on?
 What role did Cape Cod play in shaping his personality?
 Our exhibition, JFK at 100: Life & Legacy, strives to answer those questions.

-John Fitzgerald Kennedy was born on May 29, 2017.
-As we near the centenary of his birth, his calls to public service are as important now as they were in his time.
-Although he lived only 46 of the past 100 years, he continues to be quoted constantly by world leaders.
+John Fitzgerald Kennedy was born on May 29, 1917.
+Although he lived only 46 of the past 106 years, he continues to be quoted constantly by world leaders.
 Thousands of public facilities have been named in his honor.
-He visions for space travel, civil rights, and nuclear non-proliferation remain a guiding force for how we approach these contemporary topics.
-JFK at 100: Life & Legacy considers how President Kennedy influenced the full hundred years after his birth – not just the first 46 years he was with us.
+His visions for space travel, civil rights, and nuclear non-proliferation remain a guiding force for how we approach these contemporary topics.
+JFK at 100: Life & Legacy considers how President Kennedy influenced the full hundred years after his birth.

-We’ll continue the journey through President Kennedy’s White House years, including fascinating artifacts from Inauguration Day and stunning photos of Jacqueline Kennedy.
-Other photos will give important glimpses into President Kennedy’s life in Hyannis Port, known as the Summer White House.
+We’ll continue the journey through President Kennedy’s White House years, including fascinating artifacts from Inauguration Day.
+Other photos will give important glimpses into President Kennedy’s life in Hyannis Port, which became known as the Summer White House.

-The Legacy years feature the careers of his brothers Bobby and Ted and his lasting influence on space travel, the Peace Corps, advocacy for children with intellectual disabilities, and of course the Cape Cod National Seashore.
+The exhibit features the careers of his brothers Bobby and Ted and his lasting influence on space travel, the Peace Corps, advocacy for children with intellectual disabilities, and of course the creation of the Cape Cod National Seashore.
 Our goal is for visitors to leave with a better sense of Jack Kennedy, the private person, and President John F. Kennedy, influential world leader, and to understand the deep and lasting influence of Cape Cod on the man and his ideas.